haaljazaeri/Unit2/README.md

 Submitted by: **Hassan AlJazaeri**

-**Flixster* is an app that introduces that displays tracks from the iTunes API and allows users to get more details about a specific track by tapping the track to present a detail view showing more information about the track.
+**Flixster* is an app that displays tracks from the iTunes API and allows users to get more details about a specific track by tapping the track to present a detail view showing more information about the track.

 Time spent: **10* hours spent in total